Utah puts same-sex marriages on hold pending appeal

 As an example of how the policy would be applied, it said that if a married same-sex couple in Utah had already changed their names on their drivers’ licenses the changes would not be revoked, but such couples would not be able to now apply to change their names on the state-issued identification.

-“Now what happens is that the state of Utah has opened itself up to civil rights lawsuits,” said Peters, who said she has already been called by both gay friends and clients seeking advice.
-“You can’t just simply wave a wand and say those marriages don’t exist.”
+“Now what happens is that the state of Utah has opened itself up to civil rights lawsuits,” said Peters, who said she’s already been called by both gay friends and clients seeking advice.
+“You can’t just simply waive a wand and say those marriages don’t exist.”

 Bill Duncan, director of the conservative Marriage Law Foundation in Utah, said he was not surprised by Utah’s decision.
 “I don’t know that the governor had many options.
 That period during which there was no (judicial) stay issued created a lot of uncertainty,” he said.

-Rosky said federal agencies and private companies could decide on their own whether to grant marriage benefits.

-“It would be hard for me to believe that the federal government would not recognize these marriages,” he said.
-“They were authorized by a federal court order and issued in accordance with Utah law at the time.”

-Writing by Alex Dobuzinskis; Editing by Cynthia Johnston, Bernadette Baum, Steve Orlofsky and Cynthia Osterman
+Writing by Alex Dobuzinskis; Editing by Cynthia Johnston, Bernadette Baum and Steve Orlofsky